Louisiana Cypress Swamp Photography Tours

 What to Bring

 One of the most important aspects of photography in the swamp is a good tripod.
 The taller your tripod is, the better, as you will have to set it up in water more often than not.
 We recommend you bring any and all lenses you have that are feasible to bring.
 A wide lens in the 16 – 35 mm range is always important.
 We find that 50 – 120 mm is the sweet spot for many intimate landscape compositions in the swamp.
 While we will mainly be shooting landscape, many wildlife opportunities may arise, so it is good to have a lens in the 100 – 400 mm range as well.

-If you purchase transportation, we will have a shuttle leaving New Orleans on Thursday mid-afternoon.
-If you did not purchase transportation, it is still best to fly into New Orleans as it is the closest major airport to our first stop in the Atchafalaya Basin, 2 hours away.
+If you purchase transportation, we will have a shuttle leaving New Orleans on arrival day leaving mid-afternoon.
+If you did not purchase transportation, it is still best to fly into New Orleans, Shreveport, or Dallas.
 New Orleans has many photographic and cultural experiences to offer as well if you would like to stay a few days on either end of the photo excursion.
-If you drive a rental car for the duration of the photo excursion, you will be looking at about 700 – 800 miles round-trip, including our time in North Louisiana.
+If you drive a rental car for the duration of the photo excursion, you will be looking at about 700 – 800 miles round-trip, including our time in North Louisiana/Texas.
 If you have any additional questions, feel free to send us an email at [email protected]

 - We recommend purchasing trip insurance in case you need to cancel.